Lying on the streets of Paris for 9 hours, well-known Swiss photographer freezes to death, friend denounces “indifferent murder” | Blog post

 Montbont said Robert was “killed by indifference”.

-The death sparked a local debate about civic responsibility and basic human dignity.
+The death sparked a local debate regarding civic responsibility and basic human dignity.
 The headline of Le Figaro read: “Photographer René Robert, dead in indifference in the middle of the street.”
 The Spanish embassy in the Netherlands tweeted: “The death of René Robert challenges us. collective conscience.”

 René Robert was born on March 4, 1936 in Freiburg, Germany.
 He started out as a photographer for commercials and fashion magazines, and later became known for his black-and-white photos of flamenco dancers.
 He has held many art exhibitions and exhibited in Europe.
 He donated thousands of photos to the French National Library last year.